-I am a pediatrician with special interests in newborn care, breastfeeding and follow-up care for infants with prenatal opioid exposure.
-I enjoy working with new parents and their infants as they start their journey into parenthood.
-It's a time of significant change as families experience the challenges that come with having a new baby.
+I am a pediatrician with specialized interests in newborn care, breastfeeding, and the follow-up care of infants with prenatal opioid exposure.
+I am passionate about supporting new parents as they begin their journey into parenthood and helping families navigate the challenges and milestones that come with welcoming a new baby.

-In my free time, I enjoy traveling, spending time outdoors with my family and participating in triathlons.
+Outside of my professional work, I enjoy traveling, spending time with my family, and participating in triathlons.

 Neonatal Abstinence Syndrome; newborn care; breastfeeding